 Alternative Fuel Vehicle and Infrastructure Support

 The Green Finance Authority (Authority) supports private investment in clean transportation projects, including alternative fuel vehicles and infrastructure.
 The Authority Board will manage and authorize the Authority to issue bonds, establish the Authority Fund, and require the Authority to issue bonds.
 The Authority must publish an annual report.
-(Reference District of Columbia Code 8-173.01 – 8-173.64)
+(Reference District of Columbia Code 8-173.01 through 8-173.64)

 Emissions Reduction Plan for Transportation Network Companies

 By February 1, 2022, and every two years thereafter, each private vehicle-for-hire company must develop a greenhouse gas emissions reduction plan, including actionable proposals to reduce emissions, and submit it to the District of Columbia Public Service Commission.
 Plans must include strategies to increase the proportion of vehicle-for-hire drivers with zero emission vehicles (ZEVs) and to increase the proportion of vehicle miles completed by ZEVs relative to total vehicle miles traveled.
 (Reference District of Columbia Code 50-721 and 50-741)